HIV Cure Minisymposium

 The minisymposium on state of the art HIV Cure efforts in Europe will be organized for the third time by the HIV Cure Research Center.
 The third edition will be organized in collaboration with the KU Leuven in the context of the Frontiers in Retrovirology conference.
 More information about the Frontiers in Retrovirology conference can be found here.
 It is possible to register for the conference, including the minisymposium, or to register only for the minisymposium.

-Stably integrated HIV inside the host cell genome is considered the final hurdle to cure one of the most important infectious diseases mankind has ever faced.
+Stably integrated HIV inside the host cell genome is considered the final hurdle to cure one of the most challenging infectious diseases humans have ever faced.
 Latent HIV reservoir is able to refuel infection once the treatment is stopped and therefore a better understanding of both, the composition and the size of this reservoir will be important to aid the development of cure strategies as well as to monitor the efficacy of therapeutic interventions to reduce the HIV reservoir.
-The HIV Cure and Reservoir Symposium will comprehensively summarize the state of the art in HIV cure strategies and diagnostic tools to monitor therapeutic interventions.
-The Symposium will take place in the picturesque city of Ghent, Belgium and an international expert panel will guide you through the newest developments in the HIV cure field, focusing on reservoir characterization and novel clinical strategies to achieve HIV cure.
+The HIV Cure Minisymposium will summarize the state of the art in HIV cure strategies and diagnostic tools to monitor therapeutic interventions.
+The Symposium will be held in the beautiful city of Leuven, Belgium and an internationally-recognized expert panel will guide you through the newest developments in the HIV cure field, focusing on reservoir characterization and novel clinical strategies to achieve HIV cure.

-The symposium aims to attract a broad public of basic and translational researchers with an interest in HIV research or in other persistent infectious diseases.
+The Minisymposium aims to attract a broad public of basic and translational researchers with an interest in HIV research or in other persistent infectious diseases.

 Registration for the minisymposium is possible from 01/03/2018 until 31/08/2018 through the website of the Frontiers in Retrovirology conference 2018 in Leuven.
 More information can be found here.